(I may earn a small commission on the products linked to in this post.)

 The main difference between other environmental allergens like pollen and mold is dust mite allergy symptoms are usually year-round.
 You’ll likely have at least some of the following symptoms in the spring, summer, fall, and winter.

-Many people loose track of the prior season and how they felt.
+Many people lose track of the prior season and how they felt.
 A journal is extremely helpful and can help avoid confusion.

 Keeping an allergy journal has paid big dividends for me.
 I years later I can go back and look at how I felt during specific months.
 If I always experience the same symptoms in December then I can narrow down what the allergen is.